TomOverland/Workout-Tracker/README.md

 The code editor I used was Visual Studio Code.
 It can be found [here](https://code.visualstudio.com/download).
 Node.js and NPM download can be found [here](https://nodejs.org/en/).
-MySQL workbench can be found [here](https://dev.mysql.com/downloads/workbench/).
+MongoDB can be found [here](https://www.mongodb.com/try/download/community).

 #### Step 2 - Clone my repository